-- Korat is Thailand’s 2nd largest city with a population of only 145,000.
+- Korat is Thailand’s 2nd largest city with a population of only 166,000.
 In comparison, the (official) population of the capital Bangkok is 8.3 million!

 - Korat is the former border town of the Kingdom of Siam and Laos.
 It’s interesting to see how the people look like a mix of Thai and Lao (or more precisely Isaan) people.

-The Korat Night Market
+Korat Night Market / Night Bazar

 To get there, take a songthaew (pick-up van in form of a passenger taxi) from the main road all the way down to the night market.
 You can’t miss it as the market is right next to the main road (on the left coming from the city).
-It takes about ten minutes from the mall and the fare is just 8 baht (no matter from where you go).
+It takes about ten minutes from the mall and the fare is just 8 Baht (no matter from where you go).

-The Mall Nakhon Ratchasima
+The Mall Nakhon Ratchasima & Terminal 21

 I don’t mention a mall in my highlights of Korat out of shopping reasons – you might have a better and cheaper experience at the night market and you can find shopping malls in any major city in Thailand anyway.
-However “The Mall” really seems to be the place that everyone hangs out during the day.
+However The Mall really seems to be the place that everyone hangs out during the day.
 It was the first place that I visited in Korat, I just got off the bus there as it’s conveniently located on the main road in the heart of the city.

 There was a stage set up in front of the mall with a Thai rock band playing, lots of young people cheering and having a good time.
-The mall is also a good place to just come to eat, as in most other Thai malls there is a food court where you can get fine local dishes like Khao Kha Moo for just 50 baht.
-And there’s a really nice and large swimming pool (50m lanes) outside right next to the food court, entrance fee is 100 baht for the whole day.
+The mall is also a good place to just come to eat, as in most other Thai malls there is a food court where you can get fine local dishes like Khao Kha Moo for just 50 Baht.
+And there’s a really nice and large swimming pool (50m lanes) outside right next to the food court, entrance fee is 100 Baht for the whole day.

-Exploring Korat’s quiet streets
+Exploring Korat’s Scenic Streets